homermultitext/hmt-editor-container/README.md

 ## TL;DR

-If you have docker installed, run
+If you have docker installed, run this shell script:

         run-hmt.sh

+or else run

+    docker run -ti --rm -v $(pwd):/work neelsmith/hmteditor:latest

 to start a container with all the tools you need for editing HMT project material.